maxwelldorliea/github/README.md

 Now you can use push from anywhere just type push and press enter and enter your commit message and press enter.
-You are done, Yes you are done
+You are done, Yes you are done!

 ```
 push